Dean Emeritus Bradford inducted into Minority Business Hall of Fame

 William Bradford, dean emeritus and professor of finance at the University of Washington Foster School of Business, has been inducted into the Minority Business Hall of Fame.

-Bradford—whose research and support were instrumental to the creation of the Foster School’s pioneering Business and Economic Development Center—is one of only 40 members of the nine-year-old hall of fame, and only the third academic to be so honored.
+Bradford—whose research and support were instrumental to the creation of the Foster School’s pioneering Consulting and Business Development Center—is one of only 40 members of the nine-year-old hall of fame, and only the third academic to be so honored.
 The 2013 inductees were announced May 7 at a ceremony in Chicago.

 Bradford earned a BA from Howard University and an MBA and PhD from Ohio State University in 1972.
 Prior to joining the Foster School, he was on the faculties of New York University, Stanford University, and the University of Maryland Smith School of Management, where he also served as chair of the finance department and associate dean of academic affairs.

 He became the first African-American dean of the Foster School in 1994.